-Project-specific insiders include everyone with access to insider information who works at the Company on the basis of an employment relationship or who is otherwise performing duties that provide them with access to insider information.
-A person becomes a project-specific insider after receiving unpublished information about the project and loses their insider status after the project has been made public or the cancellation of the project has been announced.
-The Company informs the people involved about the establishment of a project and the related obligations and enters these people into a project-specific insider register.
+Project-specific insiders include everyone with access to inside information who works at the Company on the basis of an employment relationship or who is otherwise performing duties that provide them with access to insider information.